zakodium/workflows/README.md

 ### Node.js CI

 Generic workflow to run linters and tests for Node.js projects.
-It supports `eslint`, `prettier`, and `check-types` linter steps and will run tests using a matrix of Node.js versions.
+It supports `eslint`, `prettier`, and `check-types` linter steps, will run tests using a matrix of Node.js versions, and verify that the package can be published to a registry and imported.

 #### Inputs